 Please check with the person who sent this.

 Often company firewalls or antivirus programs will destroy attachments.

 Perform the following steps to resolve this Thunderbird folder repair issue:

 - Click on the folder with the right mouse.

 - Click the Repair Folder option.

 - Now select a different message and then the one with the attachment.

 - Select the attachment and it will now open.

 Perform these steps with any folder where you receive this error with attachments and you will be able to view them again.
-Most of the issues revolve around the MIME boundary being incorrectly set and the repair folder sorts these out so that the attachment can be found again.
+Most of the issues revolve around the incorrect setting of MIME boundary and the repair folder sorts these out so that the attachment can be found again.

 If you have any questions about Mozilla Thunderbird folder repair, contact us here at Centennial Arts with the link below!Email Hosting Contact us Facebook